FlowFuse/flowfuse/docs/user/filenodes.md

 This is done by simply adding `10-file-js` in the **Exclude nodes by filename** section of your FlowForge projects settings under  the **Palette** section

+Note: FlowForge projects settings are only  by Administrators and made available to the teams and users of the platform.

 ### Standalone Node-RED

-These nodes can be installed through the Manage Palette option in the Node-RED editor, or on the command-line:
+These nodes can be installed on the command-line:

 ```bash
 cd ~/.node-red